bastelfreak/prometheusdemo/README.md

 Remove the `search` option and provision the virtual machines again.

+Latest versions of this repository contain an sed statement during the provisioning that will remove the mentioned `search` line.

 ## Vagrant cheat sheet

 ### Status of a Vagrant environment